Zamiell/stardew-valley/Min-Max_Guide.md

 * Check the garbage can next to Lewis' house.
 * Check for foraging items + artifact spots on the beach.
 * Meet Elliott outside of his cabin.
+* If you got an artifact, donate it to the museum and claim the reward.
 * Meet Clint inside of the blacksmith.
 * Meet Emily inside of her house.
 * Meet Maru walking south north-east of George's house.